fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     * Connections strings, S3 buckets
     * Sensitive values must be encrypted
   * Minimize deployment package
+    * For Java or .NET select only the required libraries
   * Don't use recursive code
   * Don't put in a VPC unless needed
 * [FAQ](https://aws.amazon.com/lambda/faqs/)